-- Attachment A, Draft Implementation Procedures for AYP Determinations - Attachment B, Draft Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards - Attachment H, Letter to Ray Simon, Assistant Secretary, May 31, 2005 - Attachment I, Letter and Attachment to Ray Simon, Assistant Secretary, June 14, 2005

 CRITICAL ELEMENT EXAMPLES FOR MEETING STATUTORY REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 2.2 How does the State define "full academic year" for identifying students in AYP decisions?
 The State has a definition of "full academic year" for determining which students are to be included in decisions about AYP.
 The definition of full academic year is consistent and applied statewide.
 LEAs have varying definitions of "full academic year."
 The State's definition excludes students who must transfer from one district to another as they advance to the next grade.
 The definition of full academic year is not applied consistently.
+STATE RESPONSE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS